Thiruvarambu

-Thiruvarambu is one among the town of Thiruvattar town panchyat.
+Thiruvarambu is a village in the town of Thiruvattar town panchyat, Tamil Nadu.

 The Thirparappu Falls is 3 km from Thiruvarambu.
-This having a canal like stream originated from some of the dams (Pechiparai, Perunchani, Kodaiyyar and so on) which provides more enough water to this village.
+This having a canal like stream originated from some of the dams (Pechiparai, Perunchani, Kodayar and so on) which provides more enough water to this village.
 Hence they plant banyan, coconut, banana, rubber, tapioca and other pulses such as pepper.

 Location and significance

-Thiruvarambu is located 40 km south of the Trivandrum Metropolitan Region and 35 km from Nagercoil the nearest city.
+Thiruvarambu is located 40 km south of the Thiruvananthapuram Metropolitan Region and 35 km from Nagercoil the nearest city.
 Thiruvarambu is only 12 km away from the commercial towns of Marthandam, 17 km from Thuckalay, 14 km from Kaliyikkavilai-Kerala State border.
-Two major motorways connect Thiruvarambu to Trivandrum; the National Highway 66 and the Vizhinjam Harbour - Beach Road.
+Two major motorways connect Thiruvarambu to Thiruvananthapuram; the National Highway 66 and the Vizhinjam Harbour - Beach Road.
 The Hill Road which runs through Nedumangadu is also used by some commuters due to heavy traffic congestion in the 2 main roads particularly during peak hours.

 Climate

 Thiruvarambu has a same climate changes like Kerala.
 It has a climate that borders between a tropical savanna climate and a tropical monsoon climate.
 As a result, it does not experience distinct seasons.
 The mean maximum temperature 34 °C and the mean minimum temperature is 21 °C. The humidity is high and rises to about 90% during the monsoon season.
 The dry season sets in by December.
 December, January and February are the coolest months while March, April and May are the hottest.
 The lowest temperature in the city core recorded during winter was 16.4 °C on, and the highest temperature recorded in summer is 38.0 °C.[62].
 It rains more often in Kanyakumari district than in any other part of Tamil Nadu, with the exception of Chennai.